ARM-software/arm-trusted-firmware/docs/cpu-specific-build-macros.rst

    Earlier revisions of the CPU have other errata which require the same workaround in software, so they should be covered anyway.

-For Cortex-A57, following errata build flags are defined :
+For Cortex-A57, the following errata build flags are defined :

 -  ``ERRATA_A57_806969``: This applies errata 806969 workaround to Cortex-A57
    CPU.
 This needs to be enabled only for revision r0p0 of the CPU.